 The Club is actively recruiting new members and would especially welcome any members who wish to serve on the committee.

 The tennis season runs for 12 months from May 1st.
 Notices are placed around the village and on the Tennis Club notice board (adjacent to the courts), advising when subscriptions are due and the cost of annual membership.
-Upon joining a security key is issued, which unlocks the gate and the toilet in the pavilion.
+Upon joining a security key is issued, which unlocks the gate .